Doesn't Shellfish Have a Ton of Cholesterol?

 - Univalves—a single shell and a single muscle; includes abalone and snail

 - Bivalves—two shells hinged together by a strong muscle; includes clam, scallop, mussel, and oyster

 - Cephalopods—tentacles attached to the head and an ink sac; includes octopus and squid

 Shellfish are one of the most common allergens, and the allergy is rarely outgrown.
 Reactions usually appear within two hours after eating shellfish, inhaling cooking vapors, or handling shellfish, but can be delayed as long as 24 hours.
 Common symptoms include:

 - Upset stomach

 - Swelling around mouth

 Food poisoning can occur after eating tainted shellfish; clams and mussels are the types most frequently at fault.
-Symptoms can occur in as little as 10 minutes after ingestion and begin with a tingling and numbness around the lips.
-Staggering, giddiness, and muscular incoordination may appear and speech is often incoherent.
+Symptoms can occur in as little as 10 minutes after eating and begin with a tingling and numbness around the lips.
+Staggering, giddiness, and muscular incoordination may appear and speech is often difficult to understand.
 In severe cases, shellfish poisoning may result in seizures, coma, or death.
-If you suspect shellfish poisoning, seek medical attention immediately.
+If you suspect shellfish poisoning, seek medical attention right away.

 The sickness is most often caused by a toxin that shellfish ingest along with the plankton they eat during certain times of the year.
 Unlike bacteria that can cause food poisoning, these toxins cannot be destroyed through cooking.
 To protect yourself, always buy from reputable seafood sellers.